Adding Level Structure to Supersingular Elliptic Curve Isogeny Graphs: Counting N -isogenies

 Subsequently, \cite{EHLMP_lisogconjcount} considered the question of counting the number $\alpha_N$ of supersingular $j$-invariants with an $N$-isogeny to their $p$-power Frobenius conjugate.
 They pointed out that an upper-bound for this value, which they denote $|S^p|$, could be computed using \cite[Lemma 6]{CGL06}, which provides an approximation for this value.
 The authors also provided a lower-bound \cite[Theorem 3.9]{EHLMP_lisogconjcount}:

 This lower-bound is an easily computed function which provides a lower-bound on the class number of the order $\ZZ[\sqrt{-Np}]$.
-In Figure~\ref{fig:3IsogConj}, which is a lower bound for $\alpha_N$.
-We plot this rational function for $N=3$ against the data for $3$-isogenous conjugates provided in \cite{arpin2019adventures} and the upper-bound for $\alpha_3'$ in Equation~\eqref{eq:approx_ub_actual} is plotted.
+In Figure~\ref{fig:3IsogConj}, we plot this rational function for $N=3$ against the data for $3$-isogenous conjugates provided in \cite{arpin2019adventures} and the upper-bound for $\alpha_3'$ in Equation~\eqref{eq:approx_ub_actual} is plotted.

 The big-O notation approximation provided in \cite[Lemma 6]{CGL06} can be adjusted to give an exact count of $N$-isogenous conjugate curves.
 To begin this analysis, we provide the statement of \cite[Lemma 6]{CGL06}: \begin{lemma}[Lemma 6~\cite{CGL06}] Let $i$ be a non-negative integer.
 The number $\alpha(i)$ of supersingular $j$-invariants such that $\text{dist}_G(j,j^p)\leq i$ is the number of pairs $(E,g)$ consisting of a supersingular elliptic curve $E$ and an endomorphism $g$ of $E$ of degree $p\cdot\ell^j$, $j\leq i$, up to isomorphism.
 Assume that $i\leq \log_\ell(p/4)$.
 Then